YingzhenLi/SteinGrad/began/README.md

 'proxyH': a proxy loss using first-order Taylor expansion + MC estimate, see details in the paper

-Lastly gamma is a hyper-parameter for BEGAN and alpha is the hyper-parameter to control entropy regularisation.
+Lastly gamma is a hyper-parameter for BEGAN and eta = gamma * alpha relates to the hyper-parameter that controls entropy regularisation.